Wcubed/asset_explorer/readme.md

 - [x] Auto-complete tag input with known tags.

 ## Wishlist
+- [ ] Sync selectins between asset grid and asset table.
+- [ ] Display tags in the asset table.
 - [ ] When you tag an image / remove a tag from an image, and there is a filter active.
 Re-run the filter.
     - [ ] Make this a toggleable option with a checkbox?
 - [ ] Sort the tags alphabetically in the selection boxes.